kernelkit/infix/doc/cli/tutorial.md

 For each command it also possible to press the `?` key and `TAB` to get more help and suggestions for completion.

-> **Note:** for the sake of brevity, the hostname in the following
+> **Note:** for the sake of brevity, the hostname in the following examples
-> examples has been shortened to `host`.
-The default name is composed
+> has been shortened to `host`.
+The default name is composed from a product
-> from a product specific string followed by the last three octets of
+> specific string followed by the last three octets of the system base MAC
-> the system base MAC address, e.g., `infix-12-34-56`.
-An example of
+> address, e.g., `switch-12-34-56`.
+An example of how to change the hostname
-> how to change the hostname is included below.
+> is included below.

 Admin Exec